morrislab-pc/lab_website/content/info/processing_pipeline.md

 ```
 * Wait until `Done` appears in the console window.
 If you need to interrupt the process, you can do so by pressing the `interrupt` button which appears in a separate window ![interrupt button](/img/tutorials/interrupt.png)

-* The entire process may take anywhere from 5 minutes to an hour depending on the size of the dataset.

 * When MATLAB says ICA is done click `Edit` >> `Channel locations` >> `OK` >> `OK`

+* Click on 'Plot' >> 'Channel data (scroll)'.
+This allows you to individually inspect for ocular artifacts

+* Click on 'Plot' >> 'component properties (scroll)'.
+This allows you to visualize the time course of ICA components

 * Click on `Plot` >> `component properties` - when new window pops UP change the settings so it says `1:32` (32 being the total number of electrodes) on top and change 50 to 80 in the bottom - this tells MATLAB to plot all the electrodes in the ICA and to change the frequency in the x-axis to 80 so that we can visually inspect for line noise which usually peaks at 50 or 60hz